quattromani/childrenssafetyimmobilizer/index.md

 ## ADDITIONAL DETAILED BENEFITS OF THE CHILDREN'S GENTLE IMMOBILIZER:

 ## REDUCED RADIATION EXPOSURE
-- Less radiation exposure to pediatric patient as well as non-patient support, including parents, technologist and physician
+- Less radiation exposure to pediatric patient as well as non-patient support, including parents, technologist, and physician
-- Design ensures hands of non-patient support remain out of the radiologic field of interest
+- The design ensures hands of non-patient support remain out of the radiologic field of interest

 ## CONSTRUCTION
 - Latex-free foam